 Birth Trauma and Post Natal PTSD

-It has long been recognised that following a difficult childbirth some women may go on to develop psychological problems.
-However, it is only relatively recently that it has become accepted that women can develop Post Traumatic Stress Disorder (PTSD) as a result.
+It has long been recognised that following a difficult childbirth some people may go on to develop psychological problems.
+However, it is only relatively recently that it has become accepted that they can develop Post Traumatic Stress Disorder (PTSD) as a result.

-Unfortunately, the perceptions of childbirth and genuine experiences can vary wildly and so Post Natal PTSD sufferers frequently find themselves very isolated and detached from other mothers who may find it hard to understand how much a bad birth can affect you.
-The Birth Trauma Association acknowledges that ‘this can make sufferers lonely and depressed as they often feel they are somehow ‘weaker’ than other women because they are unable to forget their birth experience, despite being told by others to ‘put it behind them’.
-They may feel incredibly guilty as a result.’
+Unfortunately, the perceptions of childbirth and genuine experiences can vary wildly and so Post Natal PTSD sufferers frequently find themselves very isolated and detached from other parents who may find it hard to understand how much a bad birth can affect you.
+Post Natal PTSD can make sufferers feel lonely and depressed as they often feel they are somehow ‘weaker’ than other people who gave birth because they are unable to forget their birth experience, despite being told by others to ‘put it behind them’ or just ‘be grateful you’ve got a healthy baby’.
+This may also result in intense feelings of guilt.

 Birth trauma or Post Natal PTSD isn’t necessarily caused by sensational or dramatic events during childbirth but there a complicated mix of objective (e.g. the type of delivery) and subjective (e.g. feelings of loss of control) factors such as: